apache/seatunnel/docs/en/flink/configuration/sink-plugins/Doris.md

 ### parallelism [Int]

-The parallelism of an individual operator, data source, or data sink
+The parallelism of an individual operator, for DorisSink

 ### Examples